Two-wheel drive

-Two-wheel-drive (2WD) denotes vehicles with a powertrain that allows two wheels to be driven, and receive power and torque from the engine, simultaneously.
-Also called All wheel drive for motorcycles without sidecars.
+Two-wheel drive (2WD) denotes vehicles with a powertrain that allows two wheels to be driven and receive power and torque from the engine.
+Also called all-wheel drive for motorcycles without sidecars.

 Four-wheeled vehicles

-For four-wheeled vehicles (and by extension vehicles with more wheels) are referred to as either front, or rear-wheel drive.
+For four-wheeled vehicles (and by extension vehicles with more wheels) are referred to as either front-, or rear-wheel drive.
 The term 4×2 is also used, to denote four total wheels with two being driven.
 Most road vehicles use 2WD layout due to its lower cost and weight, higher gas mileage and simplicity, and its traction on roads under normal conditions being sufficient with only two wheels.

-For vehicles that have four-wheel drive (4X4) the term 4X2 refers to the mode when 4X4 is deactivated and power is applied to only two wheels.
+For vehicles that have four-wheel drive (4×4) the term 4×2 refers to the mode when 4×4 is deactivated and power is applied to only two wheels.